Small-doge128/Slim-65-ANSI-Choc-keyboard-62-keys/README.md

 # Slim-65-ANSI-Choc-keyboard
 A mint sounding keyboard that's small lightweight and thin as a cookie also the hardest was that i used ki cad (for the first time in my life) and building a keyboard also if you forgot (also for the first time) and software.
-Its gonna be for my acer aspire 5
+Its gonna be for my acer aspire 5.

 dimensions: 294 mm lenght and 91 mm width

-it has 49-1U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key
+it has 49-1U keys, 2-1.5U keys, 2-1.75U keys, 2-2.25 and  1-6.25U key.It uses kailh choc switches and keycaps and i did add stabilizers in pcb so no extra plate needed.

-I created this becouse i couldn't find this layout without a display and arrow keys
+I created this becouse i wanted a keyboard that i would like and enjoy.
+It's going to be a massive upgrade from my scissor keyboard.
+I chose slim and 65% keyboard becouse i want it to be compact and light weight.
+I also like doing projects but this one is something else.

 <img width="1313" height="461" alt="2026-05-09-193907_hyprshot" src="https://github.com/user-attachments/assets/64ebd529-72fc-4f07-8a2e-651ed194af6c" />